sudeephazra/perl-on-netbeans/README.md

 For all updates, please subscribe to the page on [Facebook](https://www.facebook.com/PerlOnNetBeans) and follow the plugin updates on [Twitter](https://twitter.com/perlonnetbeans)

-The pkugin can be installed from within your Netbeans IDE 8.2, 9 and 10.
+The plugin can be installed from within your Netbeans IDE 8.2, 9 and 10.
 Additionally, the plugin can be downloaded from the [Netbeans Plugins repository](http://plugins.netbeans.org/plugin/36183/)

 ## Updates